itsmartinwho/foresight-cdss-mvp/docs/PLASMA_EFFECT.md

 ## 5  Adding or Editing Pages

+All pages inherit the background stack from `src/app/layout.tsx`.
+The `PlasmaBackground` component now initialises the Three.js scene **only once per browser session** and re-uses that instance across route transitions.
+Avoid adding additional `PlasmaBackground` mounts – the singleton takes care of persistence.

-All pages inherit the background stack from `src/app/layout.tsx`; no extra work is required. **Do not** add local opaque backgrounds if you want the plasma to show through—keeping backgrounds glassy (`bg-glass`, low-alpha colours, or none) is the contract.
+**Do not** add local opaque backgrounds if you want the plasma to show through—keeping backgrounds glassy (`bg-glass`, low-alpha colours, or none) is the contract.

 ---